trychlos/pwix-accounts-conf/README.md

     Defaults to `AccountsConf.C.Verbose.CONFIGURE`.

+    The configured verbosity level should be considered as only relevant for this `pwix:accounts-conf` package.
+Other packages which make use of this one should have their own verbosity configuration.

-All configuration options can be provided either by their value, or as a function which returns the value.
+All configuration options can be provided either by their value, or as a function which will be called without argument and must returns the value.

 Please note that `AccountsConf.configure()` method should be called in the same terms both in client and server sides.